Owl and Weasel

 Owl and Weasel was a newsletter for board gamers, role-playing gamers and wargamers, published in London, England, by Games Workshop.
-A total of 25 issues were published from February 1975 until April 1977; it was edited by Steve Jackson and Ian Livingstone.
-It was superseded by White Dwarf.
+25 issues were published from February 1975 until April 1977.
+It was edited by Steve Jackson and Ian Livingstone.
+Owl and Weasel was superseded by White Dwarf.

 Title

-The reasoning behind such a "cultishly-monikered" choice of title has been stated to be a mystery by the co-editors, although anthropomorphism may have been a factor.
+The "cultishly-monikered" title of the publication has been called a mystery by the co-editors, although anthropomorphism may have been a factor.
 In a 2009 interview, Steve Jackson stated that "it represented the characteristics you need to be a good games player: wise like an owl and crafty like a weasel", although this explanation had not been given in any previous editorial or interview.

 History

 The publication was initially launched to complement Games Workshop's business of producing hand-crafted wooden board games.
 The magazine issued a challenge to British game producers to match the efforts of U.S. and German game producers.
 Copies of early issues were sent speculatively to anyone within the industry to generate business, nurture longer-term connections and build partnerships.